tutumcloud/api-docs/source/includes/service.md

 sequential_deployment | (optional) Whether the containers should be launched and scaled in sequence, i.e. `true` (see [Service scaling](https://support.tutum.co/support/solutions/articles/5000012179-service) for more information) tags | (optional) List of new tags the service will have.
-This operation replaces the tag list target_num_containers | (optional) The number of containers to scale this service to
+This operation replaces the tag list target_num_containers | (optional) The number of containers to scale this service to deployment_strategy | (optional) Container distribution among nodes.
+A service cannot be updated to or from a deployment strategy of `EVERY_NODE`.
+(See table `Deployment strategies` above and [Deployment strategies](https://support.tutum.co/support/solutions/articles/5000520721) for more information)

 ## Start a service